gmponos/monolog-slack/README.md

 `$hanlder->setFormatter($yourFormatter);`

-Note that the formatter passed inside the slack handler must be an instance of `SlackFormatterInterface`.
+**Note-1:** that the formatter passed inside the slack handler must be an instance of `SlackFormatterInterface`.

-If you do not pass a custom Formatter SlackWebhookHandler users the `SlackLineFormatter` by default.
+**Note-2:** if you do not pass a custom Formatter SlackWebhookHandler users the `SlackLineFormatter` by default.
+**Note-3:** Some of the settings passed during constructing the Handler are overridden by the Formatter passed.

 ### SlackLineFormatter